 Slice the flank steak lengthwise (with the grain) into 4 or 5 long strips.

 Turn steak pieces over to evenly coat them with the marinade.
-Seal the bag (or cover the dish) and refrigerate overnight (or at least 4 hours).
+Seal the bag (or cover the dish) and refrigerate overnight, or at least 4 hours.
+If you have the chance, stir the meat, or turn the bag upside down halfway through the process.

 Prepare the Chimichurri Sauce

-Place the parsley leaves and garlic into a food processor.
+Place the parsley leaves and garlic into the food processor.
+Alternatively, you can hand-chop everything very finely.

-Process until parsley and garlic are very finely minced.
-They can alternatively be chopped very finely by hand.
+Pulse until the parsley and garlic are very finely minced.

-Add the olive oil, vinegar, and lime juice and process very briefly, just enough to mix everything together (about 3 to 5 seconds).
-Transfer chimichurri sauce to a medium bowl, season with salt and pepper to taste, and set aside.
+Add the olive oil, vinegar, and lime juice and pulse briefly, just enough to mix everything.
+Transfer the chimichurri sauce to a medium bowl, season it with salt and pepper to taste, and set aside.
+If you're prepping ahead of time, place it in a container with a lid and leave in the fridge.

 Cook the Steak

-Heat 2 tablespoons olive oil in a heavy skillet (cast iron works well) over medium-high heat.
-When skillet is hot, add marinated steak strips in batches if necessary.
+In a heavy, medium-sized skillet (cast iron works well) heat olive oil over medium-high heat.
+When skillet is hot, but the oil isn't smoking, add marinated steak strips.

-Brown steak well on all sides, cooking until the desired doneness is reached (cooking time will depend on the size of the steak pieces but should be about 3 to 4 minutes per side.
-You can slice into a piece to check for doneness).
+Brown steak well on all sides, cooking until the desired doneness is reached.
+Your cooking time will depend on the size of the steak pieces and your doneness preference but it should be about 3 to 4 minutes per side.
+Cut into a piece to check for doneness.

-Remove steak to a plate and let rest for 5 minutes.
-Slice steak very finely on the diagonal, against the grain.
+Place steak on a serving plate and let it rest for 5 minutes to preserve the juice inside the meat.
+Slice the steak very finely in a diagonal, against the grain.

-Add steak slices to the bowl of chimichurri sauce and toss them until well coated.
+Add steak slices to the bowl of chimichurri sauce and toss until well coated.
 Season with salt and pepper to taste.
+Alternatively, you can serve with the chimichurri on the side.